SSWConsulting/SSW.Rules.Content/rules/write-a-good-pull-request/rule.md

 :::

 ::: info
-**Tip:** If you noticed that a change needed to be made and had no specific task, you can simply mention that in the PR body.
+**Tip:** If you noticed that a change needed to be made and had no specific task/issue, you can simply mention that in the PR body.
 Some examples are below of how you could give context for where the task came from:

 * Example 1 - Relates to #{{ ISSUE NUMBER }}
 * Example 2 - As per my conversation with...